spncrlkt/reusable-redux-component/README.md

-The reusable component's API is: reusing reducer functions in the domain's reducers and rendering the component with a componentId and its associated data, which is accessed through a reusable selector.
+The reusable component's API is: reusing reducer functions in the domain's reducers and rendering the component with a componentId and its associated data, which data is accessed through a reusable selector.